Before Joint Replacement Surgery

 Joint replacement surgery lasts about three to four hours.

 Do Drs.
-Baratz and Zarin use sutures (stitches) or staples?
+Baratz and Zarin use sutures (stitches) or staples for the joint replacement?

 Which day is considered "post-op day one?

 The day of your surgery is considered day zero, so post-op day one would be the day after your surgery, post-op day two would be two days after your surgery, and so on.

 What is femoral nerve blocker anesthesia and how does it work?

 A femoral nerve block is considered a regional anesthesia.
 In regional anesthesia, a numbing medication is injected around the nerves that transmit pain signals from the area involved in the surgery.
 The procedure “blocks” the nerves, ensuring that you will not feel pain during or immediately after surgery.

 Depending on the specific numbing medicine (local anesthetic) used, the effects of the block can last even longer, ranging from hours to days.
 For some types of surgery, you may receive an infusion catheter, a very thin tube which can continuously bathe the nerve area in numbing medicine for an average of two to three days.
 When the medication runs out, the catheter is removed, a simple procedure that you or your caretaker can perform.
 The femoral block will be removed 48 hours after surgery.